Do you fall asleep during the day? Have you been told that you snore?

 - Administration of the Epworth Sleepiness Scale-a screening tool

-For the dental solution to sleep apnea, Dr. Esler will, in conjunction with a sleep study, use a advanced technology to determine the best position for your jaw to maintain an open airway..
+For the dental treatment of snoring and related sleep apnea issues, Dr. Esler will, in conjunction with a sleep study, use a advanced technology to determine the best position for your jaw to maintain an open airway..

 What are the advantages of an oral appliance?